Ah yes…Thru Hiking!

 What would drive someone to spend months on end hiking thousands of miles in a single go?
 Great question, the answer depends on who you’re asking.
 For me, it was born out of curiosity.
-I was curious about these people who spend months on trail hiking upwards of 30 miles each day in pursuit of a goal of completing a monumental task and I wanted to find out if I could do it.
+I wanted to find out if I could do it.

-To “Thru Hike” means to hike a continuous trail (usually established) from end to end in one calendar year.
+To “Thru Hike” means to hike a continuous trail from end to end in one calendar year.

-This can be done in a number of ways such as section hiking portions of the trail a little at a time, but traditionally, it’s done in one shot.
-The truth is though, Thru Hiking is just a reason to spend as much time on trail as you possibly can.
+This can be done in a number of ways such as section hiking portions of the trail a little at a time, but traditionally, it’s done in one single effort.
+If you ever find yourself splitting hairs over what a Thru Hike is and isn’t, then you’ve probably missed the whole point of it the first place.
+In my opinion, Thru Hiking is more about discovering who you are and what you’re capable of rather than a specific metric.

 Pack weight is a big issue in long distance hiking because it has a direct impact on how your body performs.
 When you’re covering 15-30 miles per day for days, weeks, and months on end, it’s not easy on your body.
 There is a reason why experienced Thru Hikers count ounces, because they know ounces create pounds, and the less weight you have to carry, the more miles you can do pain free.

 When I hiked the PCT, I reached the point where I could feel the difference of a single pound in my backpack.
 It sounds strange to hear, but it’s true.
 A single pound at the end of a long day on trail could mean the difference in hiking a few more miles or camping where I was because my body was just done for the day.

 When dialing in your pack weight, you’ll have to make personal decisions on what you’re willing to live without.
 As you progress in your experiences, those comfort items or things you bring “just in case” will eventually be left at home.
 This is a direct result of your confidence and personal comfort level in the wilderness.

 Why Thru Hike